 - Auslan is a language (not an acronym), so it is spelled with a capital A followed by lower case letters.

-- Avoid language that links disability to either inspiration or pity, such as an inspirational teen who got out of bed.
+- Avoid language that links disability to either inspiration or pity.

 - Talk about support workers instead of carers to describe paid supports.